 The statutory authorities that permit PBS to provide reimbursable services require GSA to recoup all indirect costs.

 The RWA Management Fee is to cover PBS’s indirect costs which includes the costs of managing the reimbursable program nationwide.

 For nonseverable services:

-- If the acceptance date is before August 1st, 2020, the current fee structure will apply.
+- If the acceptance date is before August 1st, 2020, the old fee structure will apply.

-- If the acceptance date is August 1st, 2020 or later, the new fee structure will apply.
+- If the acceptance date is August 1st, 2020 or later, the current fee structure will apply.

 No, F-type RWAs follow the stepped fee structure, so the fee applied is based on the estimated total project costs associated with the RWA.
 There is not a separate fee assessed on top of each task ordered against the RWA.

 Direct Costs are not the fee.
 They are the expenses that are directly linked to the goods or services by contract awards or direct labor if applicable.

 PBS provides a base level of service to manage reimbursable work, and that base service is covered in our PBS fee.
 Costs which exceed that base level of service or self-perform work that PBS would otherwise contract for (e.g. completing a design) is required to be “directly charged”.
 For direct charges, PBS estimates how much additional labor or travel will be required in excess of the base service, and invoices labor and travel as it is utilized.
 A detailed list of PBS base services and services which are in excess of that base are outlined with the PBS Pricing Desk Guide.